alanwsmith/typing-rust.alanwsmith.com/src/variables/index.md

 # Variables

 Now, let's take a look at variables.
-Basic variables in Rust are created using the following structure:
+Basic Rust variables are created using the following structure:

 1. The `let` keyword
 2. A name